Content Engagement Metrics: The Signals That Prove Visitors Actually Read Your Content

 The content measurement problem

 Content teams are flying blind.
 Pageviews tell you someone arrived.
-They do not tell you whether your content answered their question, whether they read past the second paragraph, or whether they found something valuable enough to act on.
+They do not tell you whether your content answered their question, whether they read past the second paragraph, or whether they found something worth acting on.

 More traffic.
 Less engagement.
 More money spent.
 Less return.